OSGeo/OSGeoLive-doc/overview/index.rst

 #.
 Select another language and enter the password and continue the login as usual
 #.
 Repeat the process if wish to change languages again.

-The system menus and many of the applications will now appear in the language choosen.
+The system menus and many of the applications will now appear in the language chosen.
 If a specific program continues to display in english there is no translation available currently, please consider volunteering to write a translation.
 Contact the program of interest directly for more information.

 For additional languages see :menuselection:`Application --> System --> Language Support` (Requires an internet connection)